What is ERCOT?

 - Ensuring accurate accounting for electricity production and delivery among the generators and wholesale buyers and sellers in the region.

 ERCOT is subject to the Texas Legislature, fully regulated by the Public Utility Commission, and governed by a Board of Directors.
-OPUC’s Public Counsel serves on the Board as an ex-officio, voting member representing residential customers.
+OPUC’s Public Counsel serves on the Board as an ex-officio, voting member representing residential and small commercial consumers.
 For more information, go to www.ercot.com/committees/board.

 The ERCOT Region is one of three North American grid interconnections located in the North American Electric Reliability Corporation (NERC) region (NERC Interconnections Map).
 ERCOT does not include the El Paso area, the Texas Panhandle, Northeast Texas (Longview, Marshall, and Texarkana), or Southeast Texas (Beaumont, Port Arthur, and the Woodlands) (ERCOT Region Map).
 The ERCOT region covers 75 percent of the land area of Texas, or approximately 200,000 square miles, and 85 percent of the state’s electricity load, or approximately 22 million Texans, or 7.5 million households.